B.A. Middlebury College

 .
 Rob works closely with the Academic Dean and Department Heads’ Committee to help foster academic growth and curriculum development across the disciplines.
 In various roles during his tenure at the School, Rob has served as a teacher, coach, class advisor, and administrator.
 He lives on campus with his wife and two daughters.
 “Dana Hall is a special place, and I’m delighted we’re able to welcome participants from across the country to our beautiful campus.
 More importantly, though, I’m excited by the opportunity to engage them with the exceptional leadership curriculum the School has developed over the years.”

 B.S.
 College of Engineering, Northeastern University

-"My favorite part of every year is the 9th grade class retreat,” says Belliveau.
+"My favorite part of every year is the 9th grade class retreat,” says Jacobs.
 “Students are getting to know one another, while working on leadership challenges on a high ropes course.
 Like these 9th grade students, I am looking forward to working with the GSLP participants as they get to know their own strengths and challenge themselves to push beyond their comfort zone.”
-Sarah has also been a part of many diversity initiatives, including the Association of Independent Schools in New England (AISNE) Diversity Workshop and Diversity Directions.
-For the 2016-17 school year, Sarah will be the faculty advisor to Bridge (Dana's Gay-Straight Alliance).
-She has served as the Educational Technology Facilitator for the Science Department, working with teachers and students to navigate the implementation of 21st-century skills in the classroom.
-The past four years, Sarah has also coached a variety of sports at Dana Hall, including ice hockey, softball, field hockey and personal fitness.
+Sarah has also engaged in many diversity initiatives and professional development opportunities, including the Association of Independent Schools in New England (AISNE) Diversity Workshops, National Association of Independent Schools (NAIS) People of Color Conference and Diversity Directions.

 B.A.
 St. Lawrence University